Sunday 11 May 2008

 "The federal Great Lakes Restoration Act would help accelerate this transition by launching a full-scale cleanup of our unique waterways and putting tens of thousands of people to work at jobs like fixing sewers, restoring wetlands, and building cities equipped to compete globally."

-Mayor Heartwell's spot, produced with assistance from Rapid Growth Managing Editor Andy Guy and vlogger Andy Dragt, is entry number 1,456 of nearly 3,000 videos submitted to date.
-The television debate is scheduled for November 28, 2007.
+Mayor Heartwell's spot, produced with assistance from Rapid Growth Managing Editor Andy Guy and vlogger Andy Dragt, was entry number 1,456 of more than 3,000 videos submitted last winter for the CNN/You Tube Republican debate featuring the Republican candidates for President of the United States.